-New easyJet flight is good news for Northern Ireland tourism
+New Icelandair flight is good news for tourism to Belfast and Northern Ireland

-Tourism Ireland warmly welcomes today’s announcement by easyJet of a new, year-round flight from Iceland (Keflavik International Airport) to Belfast, starting in December 2014.
+Tourism Ireland warmly welcomes today’s announcement by Icelandair of a new flight from Reykjavik to Belfast, starting in June 2017.
 This new service will certainly help boost leisure travel from Iceland to Belfast and Northern Ireland.
+It is also good news for tourism from North America, with Icelandair offering good connections, via Reykjavik, from American gateways on to Belfast.

 Notes To Editors